Staff IT Essentials

-For those of you returning, welcome back and for those of you pursuing a career at JCU for the first time, welcome to James Cook University.
+For those of you returning, welcome back and for those of you pursuing a career at James Cook University (JCU) for the first time, welcome to James Cook University.
 We’ve put together a list of information that we hope you find useful:

-Read ICT Week in Review for the latest updates.
+Visit the ICT Communications Hub for the latest news and updates.

 As a member of the JCU community, you have a Computer Account, which provides access to computing and communications facilities, information systems and resources available to staff at JCU.

 The Staff Induction Online website introduces you to JCU and contains an overview of how the University works from the perspective of a staff member.

 As part of the induction, new staff members receive an IT training voucher, found in your Induction Pack.
 To book your training session with an IT Support Officer contact IT Help Desk.

 - The Managed Operating Environment installed on JCU staff computers

 - Access to Online staff resources such as LearnJCU, HR Online

 - Access to the JCU Email and Calendaring Service

 - How to go about contacting IT Services and Support in the future.